 or "my_article2" layout.
 To enumerate these pages, you need to specify

-the list of layouts in _config.yml
+the list of layouts in _config.yml like:

 article_layouts: [ "my_article1", "my_article2" ]